Atharvaraut19/Catch-The-Eatable/README.md

-# Catch the Eatable Object Game
+# Catch the Eatable

-This project is a simple game where the player uses their facial movements to catch eatable objects that fall from the top of the screen.
-The game utilizes facial recognition and tracking to detect the player's movements and determine if they successfully catch the objects or not.
+"Catch the Eatable" is a simple computer vision-based game where the player needs to open their mouth to "eat" edible objects that fall from the top of the screen.
+However, if they mistakenly try to eat non-edible objects, the game ends.
+The game utilizes face detection and facial landmarks to track the player's mouth movements and determine whether the mouth is open or closed.
+The player's score increases each time they successfully eat an edible object.

 ## Methodology